 Ho joined Watsi on March 12th, 2013.
 Six years ago, Ho became the 78th member to automatically support a new Watsi patient every month.
-Since then, 5,636 more people have become monthly donors!
-Ho's most recent donation traveled 8,400 miles to support Alice, a woman from Tanzania, to fund a thyroidectomy.
+Since then, 5,841 more people have become monthly donors!
+Ho's most recent donation traveled 8,100 miles to support Joshua, a casual laborer from Kenya, to fund cancer surgery.

 Ho has funded healthcare for 124 patients in 16 countries.